vicchenzo/SQL/README.md

 ORDER BY
 	UnitPrice DESC
 ```
-*Objective:* Identify the most frequently occurring rating for each type of content.t.
+-> *Resuming the code identify the most frequently occurring rating for each type of content*